ryanlonergan/ryanlonergan.github.io/building.md

 ### GitHub Pages

 For hosting, I used <a href="https://pages.github.com/" target="_blank">Github Pages</a>.
 Overall, it is a great solution and I recommend it wholeheartedly; it's free, easy to access and provides a professional domain name.
-However, despite these benefits, its interactions with Hydejack caused countless issues and just created another complex layer to troubleshoot.
+However, despite these benefits, how Hydejack interacted with it caused countless issues and just created another complex layer to troubleshoot.

+Github Pages has an automated pipeline that builds, deploys and reports the site progress when changes are pushed.

 <b>work from here</b><br>
 <i>build issues<br>